 Inherent to the Company's activities, the going concern of the Company is dependent upon the performance of the financial performance of the counterparties of the loans issued to BMW AG Group companies.
-The Company's Board of Directors evaluated the financial position of the counterparties of loans to group companies and their ability to repay the notional and interest to the Company.
-The Company has not identified events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
+The Company's Board of Directors evaluated the financial position of the counterparties of loans to group companies and their ability to repay the notional and interest to the Company's ability to continue as a going concern.